BouncingPixel/Node-Template-Basic-/README.md

 Mongoose also has hook capability to perform actions before other actions, such as bcrypting a password before saving.
 All models should be in this location.
 Models are not auto-loaded, so they must be required individually by any file which may use them.

-### /server/responses/

-Responses are utilities that handle differences between XHR and standard HTTP requests.
-They also make it easier to display error pages.

 ### /server/routes/